Medical studies

 Montpellier Rifle Association

-The Association Carabine Montpelliéraine (ACM or Montpellier Medical Corps) is a non-profit, apolitical, and non-denominational association governed by the French law of 1901, which aims to represent medical students in Montpellier.
-It is the only association that officially represents medical students in Montpellier from the first year (PASS) to the sixth year of medical school.
+The Association Carabine Montpelliéraine (ACM, or the Montpellier Medical Student Association) is a nonprofit, apolitical, and non-denominational association established under the French Law of 1901, which aims to represent medical students in Montpellier.
+It is the only association that officially represents medical students in Montpellier from the first year (PASS) through the sixth year of medical school.

-Enjoying close ties with the PASS Tutoring Program and the teaching staff of the Faculty of Medicine, the ACM supports students throughout their studies by offering various resources (books, handouts, stethoscopes, and other equipment) and giving them the opportunity to participate in different events (charity initiatives, cultural events, student parties, galas, etc.).
+Working closely with the PASS Academic Advising Office and the faculty of the School of Medicine, the ACM supports students throughout their academic careers by providing various resources (books, handouts, stethoscopes, and other supplies) and offering them the opportunity to participate in a variety of events (community service initiatives, cultural events, student parties, and galas).

-In addition, the ACM is part of the local (Z'élus associatifs) and national (ANEMF – Association Nationale des Étudiants en Médecine de France) student representation network, which voices students' concerns to administrative and governmental bodies.
+In addition, the ACM is part of the local student representation network (Z’élus associatifs) and the national network (ANEMF – National Association of Medical Students in France), which advocates for students’ interests before administrative and government bodies

 CCC